Oʻahu ʻamakihi: Habitat

 It tends to stay in the wetter southern area of Oʻahu, and in the valley near Wahiawa and Mililani.
 It can easily be spotted in two major parks, the Honouliuli Preserve, and the Wa'ahila Ridge State Recreation Area.
 It tends to stay in forest, but has - at least to some extent - adapted to non-native forest types.
 It will nest and forage in wooded urban areas, but prefers native habitats where koa (Acacia koa) dominates.
 It mainly occurs at altitudes above 1650 ft, but in some valleys in parts of its range it occurs lower.

 Diet

 Due to its bill shape, it is able to scrape off pieces of bark and reach insects that make up all of the protein in its diet.
 It drinks nectar from ʻōhiʻa lehua (Metrosideros polymorpha) trees and in rare cases it will use sugar feeders.

 Breeding

+Female/immature ʻamakihi, displaying duller plumage.

 The birds pair off during the breeding season, which occurs from mid-December to early March.
 The small nest is 2–4 in wide.
 The female lays one to two eggs.
 In two weeks the eggs hatch, with the hatchlings covered in brown down feathers.
 The birds are ready leave the nest three weeks later.